– Promotion Support Resources

 All Public Libraries and LGAs in Western Australia are invited to participate in the LibraryCraft Minecraft Server.
 LibraryCraft is an award winning free Minecraft Server for WA children aged 7 to 17.
 It is a 24/7 server, meaning it’s available at any time, from anywhere with an internet connection.
 The current server owner is John Geijsman, Early Childhood Programs Officer at Fremantle Library.

 What is Minecraft?

 Minecraft is known as a ‘sandbox game’.
-Created 10 years ago, it’s a virtual space where players can create their own worlds, buildings and things to explore.
+Created over 10 years ago, it’s a virtual space where players can create their own worlds, buildings and things to explore.
 Players can play in Single Player mode, or Multiplayer mode through public or private worlds called servers.
 LibraryCraft is one of those servers.

 How do I play on LibraryCraft?